tomlurge/visionion/README.md

 	TODO

-*other diemnsions*
+*other dimensions*

 * bandwidth
   Bandwidth is measured for relays and bridges in two values: bandwidth advertized and bandwidth consumed.

 * probabilities
   You can assign a consensus weight fraction to each relay, for any given date and hour.
   Then you can say that all clients used that relay for about x% of their paths, or that a particular client used that relay for a particular path with a probability of x%.
   There are currently four such weights/probabilities defined for relays (this does not apply to bridges).

   Quoting from Onionoo's protocol specification:
   "consensus_weight_fraction": Fraction of this relay's consensus weight compared to the sum of all consensus weights in the network.
 This fraction is a very rough approximation of the probability of this relay to be selected by clients.
   "guard_probability": Probability of this relay to be selected for the guard position.
 This probability is calculated based on consensus weights, relay flags, and bandwidth weights in the consensus.
 Path selection depends on more factors, so that this probability can only be an approximation.
   "middle_probability": Probability of this relay to be selected for the middle position.
 This probability is calculated based on consensus weights, relay flags, and bandwidth weights in the consensus.
 Path selection depends on more factors, so that this probability can only be an approximation.
   "exit_probability": Probability of this relay to be selected for the exit position.
 This probability is calculated based on consensus weights, relay flags, and bandwidth weights in the consensus.
 Path selection depends on more factors, so that this probability can only be an approximation.

+  Probabilities for selecting a node in the guard/middle/exit position are calculated based on the node's consensus weight, whether it has the Guard and/or Exit flag, and the bandwidth weights in the consensus.

 * autonomous systems
   For visualization, autonomous systems are very similar to countries.
 Think of an autonomous system as a group of IP address blocks belonging to the same organization.
   You want to avoid that all relays in a path, or at least entry and exit, are located in the same autonomous system and thereby controlled by the same organization.
   And you want to avoid that a single AS/organization sees a too high percentage of Tor traffic.
 For example, AS39138 rrbone UG (haftungsbeschraenkt) currently sees almost 20% of Tor's exit traffic.